JervenBolleman/hashpan/README.md

 hacker list which is presented to be representative of the target data.

 I am also assuming that all the IINs I can crack show up in the hacker list, as looking at all possible numbers takes me into the quadrillion key size.
 Even using some of the standards for numbering PANs (4xxxxx and 50xxxx-55xxxx card numbers) brings it down to the high trillions, which is still inaccessible to the commodity hardware I have access to.
 This assumption was over 99.5% valid, as only 5 hashes were missed.
+If those IINs were present in the seed data but rare enough (such as 0.01% frequency or less) then this assumption was entirely valid.
+But because this is black box data I cannot be completely sure on this.

 Implementation
 ==============